Vagg(s)

 1) Thomas Luck Veness b.
 1854 (Mar Q 2a/439 Cranbrook) Bedgebury, Kent, footman 71-72

 Thomas aged 17 served at Butleigh Court in 1871.
-In 1891 he was a manservant, married to Ellen, at Kingsgate St., Winchester, Hamps., and in 1901 had moved to Lambeth, London where he was a printer's timekeeper.
+By1891 he was a manservant, married to Ellen, at Kingsgate St., Winchester, Hamps., and by 1901 had moved to Lambeth, London where he was a printer's timekeeper.

 Vickery